History of World Religions

 1. Brahmin: the intellectual and spiritual leaders

-• 2.
-Kshatriyas: the protectors and public servants of society
+2. Kshatriyas: the protectors and public servants of society

 3. Vaisyas: the skilful producers

-• 4.
-Shudras: the unskilled labourers
+4. Shudras: the unskilled labourers

 Many subcategories also exist within each caste.
 The “untouchables” are a class of citizens that are outside the caste system and considered to be in the lowest level of the societal hierarchy.

+For centuries, the caste system determined every aspect of a person’s social, professional and religious status in India.
+When India became an independent nation, its constitution banned discrimination based on caste.
 Today, the caste system still exists in India but is loosely followed.
 Many of the old customs are overlooked, but some traditions, such as only marrying within a specific caste, are still embraced.

-History of Hinduism, BBC.
+History of Hinduism, BBC

-Hinduism Fast Facts, CNN.
+Hinduism Fast Facts, CNN

-What are the Basic Beliefs of Hinduism, Smithsonian Institution.
+What are the Basic Beliefs of Hinduism, Smithsonian Institution

-Hinduism: The World’s Third Largest Religion, Religioustolerance.org.
+Hinduism: The World’s Third Largest Religion, www.religioustolerance.org

-What is Buddhism:
+What is Buddhism?

-The founder of Buddhism was Buddha Shakyamuni who lived and taught in India some two and a half thousand years ago.
-Since then millions of people around the world have followed the pure spiritual path he revealed.
+The founder of Buddhism was Buddha Shakyamuni who lived and taught in India some 2.500 years ago.
+Since then, millions of people around the world have followed the pure spiritual path he revealed.
 The Buddhist way of life of peace, loving kindness and wisdom is just as relevant today as it was in ancient India.
 Buddha explained that all our problems and suffering arise from confused and negative states of mind, and that all our happiness and good fortune arise from peaceful and positive states of mind.
 He taught methods for gradually overcoming our negative minds such as anger, jealousy and ignorance, and developing our positive minds such as love, compassion and wisdom.
 Through this we will come to experience lasting peace and happiness.
 These methods work for anyone, in any country, in any age.
 Once we have gained experience of them for ourselves we can pass them on to others so they too can enjoy the same benefits.